prime31/Nez/README.md

 Nez aims to be a lightweight 2D game engine that sits on top of MonoGame/FNA.
 It provides a solid base for you to build a 2D game on.
 Some of the many features it includes are:

-- Scene/Entity/Component system with automatic Entity tag tracking and Component render layer tracking
+- Scene/Entity/Component system with Component render layer tracking and optional entity systems (an implementation that operates on a group of entities that share a specific set of components)
 - SpatialHash for super fast broadphase physics lookups (note that Nez does not provide any physics engine.
-It provides collision data that you can do whatever you want to with it.)
+It provides collision data that you can do whatever you want to with.)
 - AABB, polygon and circle collision/trigger detection along with raycasts against the SpatialHash
 - efficient coroutines for breaking up large tasks across multiple frames or animation timing
 - in-game debug console extendable by adding an attribute to any static method
 - extensible rendering system.
 Add/remove renderers and post processors as needed.
-- tweening system.
+- tween system.
 Tween any int/float/Vector/quaternion/color/rectangle field or property
-- sprites with sprite animations
+- sprites with sprite animations, scrolling sprites and repeating sprites
-- kick-ass particle system with added support for importing Particle Designer files
+- kick-ass particle system with added support for importing [Particle Designer](https://71squared.com/particledesigner) files
 - optimized event emitter for core events that you can also add to any class of your own
 - scheduler for delayed and repeating tasks
 - synchronous or asynchronous asset loading